Britain's Suffragettes: five things to know

 The number of active members is not clear but the group did have much public support.

+A London rally in 1908 brought hundreds of thousands of women to support the Suffragettes and saw the largest number of people gathered in Hyde Park for a political purpose, according to the Museum of London.

-However they were also widely criticised by men and even some women, accused of betraying their female and maternal roles.
+However, the Suffragettes were also widely criticised by men, and even some women, accused of betraying their female and maternal roles.

 - The legacy -

-Pankhurst called a halt to the militant campaign at the start of World War I, calling on her supporters to back the war effort instead.
+Pankhurst called a halt to the militant campaign at the start of World War I, urging her supporters to back the war effort instead.

 The government gave some women over 30 the right to vote on February 6, 1918, with equal voting rights to men granted 10 years later, after Pankhurst's death.